 Decreasing is needed for shaping, so learning how to dec or sc2tog is much needed for any beginner.

-For example, when making amigurumi projects like this crochet octopus, you need to decrease stitches to shape the octopus’ head and body.
+For example, when making amigurumi projects like this crochet octopus, you need to decrease stitches (dec sc) to shape the octopus’ head and body.

 To begin to sc2tog, you should begin by creating a single crochet stitch.

-Insert your hook into the next stitch in your pattern, where it tells you to start your decrease.
+Then insert your hook into the first stitch in your pattern, where it tells you to start your decrease.

-To complete the first single crochet, you will hook the yarn and pull through a loop, the same as any other single crochet stitch.
+To complete the first single crochet, you will hook the yarn and pull it through a new stitch, the same as any other single crochet stitch.

 You should now have two loops on your hook.